-Our school division is informing parents and guardians that a member of our school community has been diagnosed with coronavirus disease 2019 (COVID-19).
-The individuals were last on school premises on 9/27/2021 but did not have direct exposure with other members of our community.
+Our school division is informing parents and guardians that a family of two in our school has been diagnosed with coronavirus disease 2019 (COVID-19).
+The individuals were last on school premises on 9/28/2021 but did not have direct exposure with other members of our community.
 The local health department has determined there was no exposure to students or staff while at school.